johnvlilley/Stateless-Computer/README.md

 This is not theory, I have built a working model using this logic that demonstrates if-then, do-while, a randomizer, a relational database and other logic, including a rudimentary calculator that adds/subtracts/multiplies/divides.
 In the working model I only use one command for hooking in the input, a few commands for output, but all the logic in between is one command that does nothing but link commands together.

+The working model here I call a Dynamic Stateless Computer, in that the history of the model is not reversible or memorized and the commands change function during the interpreting of the code.

 Note: after 18 years of having the Slapaho script, I made the calculators and someone close to me finally made the accusation: "You're not doing math!
 You're emulating math!" which is my whole point.